domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 However, we're missing a counterpart on the `Responder` side.
 We can implement a similar workflow to the `Requester` by running the same steps in reverse, in a loop so the `Responder` fetches and responds to one request after the other.
 Instead of the name of the service that takes the request (which, on the service's side, is just the `Requester` itself), our endpoint takes the _logical_ message handler.
-That is, you can pass a function that takes an `Api::Request` and returns an `Api::Reply` and the `Responder` will continuously feed it with new requests that it has already decoded and take care of serializing and wrapping the `Reply` as well:[^return-errors]<span id="fn-return-errors"></span>
+That is, you can pass a function that takes an `Api::Request` and returns an `Api::Reply` and the `Responder` will continuously feed it with new requests that it has already decoded and take care of serializing and wrapping the `Reply` as well:[^return-errors]

 ```rust
 impl Responder {